Satxm/mcwifipnp/README.md

 1. The `Online Mode` button has three options:
  - `Enable`: verify login information against the Mojang server database, only allow players with genuine Microsoft account to join.
  - `Disable`: no verification, allows anyone, including offline players to join.
- - `Disable + UUID Fixer`: Similar to above, but if a player has his name on the Mojang server, the official unique UUID will be used, just like in the "Online Mode".
-Exceptions can be added using the `/forceoffline add` command.
+ - `Disable + UUID Fixer`: Similar to above, enables the UUID Fixer.
+The default behavior of UUID Fixer is that, if a player has his name on the Mojang server, the official unique UUID will be used, just like in the "Online Mode".
+Exceptions can be added using the `/uuidfixer force` command.
 This mode can be useful to preserve backpacks and inventories when switching from "Online Mode" to "Offline Mode".

-2. The command `/forceoffline` controls a list of players who are forced into offline mode.
-Use in conjunction with `Disable + UUID Fixer` to setup exceptions.
+2. The command `/uuidfixer` controls how usernames are mapped to UUIDs in the `Disable + UUID Fixer` mode.
- - command `/forceoffline list` can list players who in the force offline list,
+ - command `/uuidfixer list` lists all mapping rules.
+ - command `/uuidfixer force` adds a new rule or update an existing rule.
+ - command `/uuidfixer remove` removes an existing rule.
- - command `/forceoffline add` can add players to the force offline list,
+ - command `/uuidfixer test` allows you to check the policy applied to a username.
- - command `/forceoffline remove` can remove players from the force offline list.

 3. Allows you to change server's port number and you can choose whether to map this port to the public network using UPnP (if your router supports UPnP).